 HMS Reclaim was laid down at William Simons & Company, Renfrew on 9 November 1946 and launched by Lady Lillicrap on 12 March 1948.
 Coincidentally, Tedworth had been built 30 years previously by Simons, too.
 Originally conceived as a King Salvor class ocean salvage vessel to be called Salverdent, Reclaim was completed as the much needed deep diving and submarine rescue vessel and commissioned into the Royal Navy on 1 June 1948.
 She displaced 1,360 tons and had a length of 66 m (217 ft), a beam of 12 m (39 ft) and a draught of 5 m (16 ft).
 Steam reciprocating engines gave her a maximum speed of 12 knots although her propulsion was later augmented occasionally with jury-rigged sails.
 Her complement of around 92 varied with the number of divers and support staff embarked.

 Reclaim was based at Portsmouth conveniently close to HMS Vernon.
 It was here that the Admiralty Experimental Diving Unit (AEDU) had moved in 1946 from Siebe Gorman & Co’s works in Tolworth, Surrey.
 This had been set up the previous year under the direction of Cdr (later Capt) W O ‘Bill’ Shelford, the Royal Navy’s first Superintendent of Diving (SofD), who had been Tedworth’s Commanding Officer and was now appointed as Reclaim’s first Commanding Officer.
-HMS Vernon was the home of the Royal Navy’s Standard or hard-hat divers (known as ‘Steamers’) in contrast to the Clearance Divers (known as ‘Corkheads’) who were then based at HMS Lochinvar at Port Edgar on the south shore of the Firth of Forth.
+HMS Vernon was the home of the Royal Navy’s Standard or hard-hat divers (known as ‘Steamers’) in contrast to the Clearance Divers (known as ‘Corkheads’) who were then based at HMS Lochinvar at Port Edgar on the Firth of Forth.

 Immediately after commissioning, Reclaim began three months of intensive trials.
 Her diving system was impressive for its day.
 Electrically driven compressors supplied compressed air at 4,000 psi to a ring main and huge bank of gas bottles while a 200 psi low pressure system supplied other reservoirs that fed the diving panels.
 A large, totally enclosed diving flat contained a three-compartment DCC and had doors opening out from the ship’s side to provide access to the sea.
 The well deck was filled with leading blocks and tackles for operating the two forward derricks as well as all the air hoses and breast ropes leading to three SCCs housed in special holds.
 She was also fitted with underwater closed-circuit TV, sonar and echo-sounding equipment to assist in the detection and identification of seabed objects.

 Equipment acceptance trials were completed by 26 June 1948 and Reclaim commenced a deep diving work-up cum diving acceptance trial with the initial aim of achieving a depth of 500 ft.
 By 5 July, all her divers had reached 200 feet in the English Channel.
 On 10 July, she sailed for Tarbert in Scotland where she recommenced diving in the deeper waters of Loch Fyne.
-On 26 August, Petty Officer (D2) Soper reached a depth of 451 feet (137 metres), thus beating the 440 feet world record for standard flexible suit diving established in 1941 by two US Navy divers.
+On 26 August, Petty Officer (D2) Bill Soper reached a depth of 451 feet (137 metres), thus beating the 440 feet world record for standard flexible suit diving established in 1938 by two US Navy divers.
 His title was short-lived, however, as Petty Officer (D2) Wilfred Bollard promptly followed him with a dive to 455 feet (139 metres).
 On Saturday 28 August 1948, within three months of Reclaim commissioning, PO Bollard surpassed his previous effort with a dive to 535 feet (163 metres), reported in some sources as 540 feet, thus exceeding the Royal Navy’s then target depth of 500 feet by a significant margin.
 His record remained unbroken until George Wookey made his own world record-breaking dive from Reclaim eight years later.